 2) Setting priorities

-Prioritizing things is one thing that you can’t miss on when it comes to time management.
+Prioritizing things is one thing that you can’t miss when it comes to time management.
 This is the next important thing after you are done with your goal setting.

-Now for many it is quite a difficult take to decide onto which tasks are more important to them should be done first and which task holds the least priority but sooner or later you will eventually be able to do so in a very effective manner.
+Now for many it is quite a difficult take to decide on which tasks are more important to them should be done first and which task holds the least priority but sooner or later you will eventually be able to do so in a very effective manner.

 Also, prioritizing becomes much easier when you have set up clearer goals and have an idea of how important they are, how you are going to complete those tasks, how much time will it take.
 If you aren’t able to prioritize your tasks, here’s a little help.

 You can ask yourself these three questions that are mentioned below and know which task you want to keep on top of your priority list and which ones at last.

 - Why are you doing this particular task or activity?

 - How will this task help you in achieving your goals?

 - What will be the extent to which you will need to do that task so that you will be finally able to achieve your goals?